cjwit/lessonplans/InstructorHandbook.md

 2. **Update the course syllabus** heading information, any textbook changes (such as edition), and the course schedule for the current semester's dates.

-3. **Read through these materials** and share the TA handbook with your readers.
+3. **Read through these materials** and share relevant sections with your readers.

 4. **Copy the course into the new location** once Blackboard is up and running.
 You can use the aptly named "course copy tool."